peter88213/aeon2yw/docs/usage.md

 ## Conversion rules

+The column labels refer to the example timeline "Murder on the Orient Express".

--   All events tagged as "Scene" (case insensitive) are converted to regular scenes.
+-   All events tagged as "Scene" (case sensitive) are converted to regular scenes.
 -   All events not tagged as "Scene" are converted to "Notes" scenes.
 -   All scenes are placed in a single chapter.
 -   All scenes are sorted chronologically (Note: "BC" is not evaluated).
 -   The scene status is "Outline".
--	The event ID is used as scene ID.
 -	The event title is used as scene title.
 - 	The start date is used as scene date/time.
 -	Duration and end date are not used.
+-   "Descriptions" are used as scene descriptions, if any.
--   The summary is used as scene description.
+-   "Notes" are used as scene notes, if any.
--	Arcs are converted to scene tags.
+-	"Arcs" are converted to scene tags, if any.
--	Locations are imported.
+-	"Participants" are imported as characters, if any.
--	Observers are not used.
+-	"Locations" are imported, if any.
--	Participants are imported as characters.
+-	"Items" are imported, if any.

 ## Installation path